samlist21/Dewey/README.md

 What I did fix:
 - Added help menu when you hit H to sendSerialDewey.py - See Git update
 - Added Picture capability when you hit P to sendSerialDewey.py - See Git update
-- Got the SketchBook motorRun Program working.
+- Got the SketchBook MotorRun Program working.
 The problem was the Drive.c program and autonomous mode function prototype which was causing compile errors.
 The drive.c program was not needed at this time.
 I think John added that in.
 We need to work on it to see what's wrong with the compiling.